7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 Red light therapy uses low-level wavelengths to penetrate the skin, says Ross Kopelman, MD, a hair transplant surgeon at Kopelman Hair Restoration in New York City.
 These light waves boost cellular energy production, which can help treat conditions like musculoskeletal pain, acne, and arthritis.

 But here’s the catch: Not every gadget lives up to its claims.
-With so many masks, panels, handhelds, and caps on the market, it can be tough to know which of the best red light therapy devices are truly worth your money.
+With so many red light masks, panels, handhelds, and caps on the market, knowing which of the best red light therapy devices are truly worth your money can be tough.

 That’s where this guide comes in.
 We’ll highlight what the science says red light therapy can and can’t do and share experts’ top picks so you can put your HSA/FSA dollars to work on the right device.